 The significant stage in the beginning of the post independence period was the passing of the Madras Village Panchayat Act, 1950.
 The Act was enacted in the implementation of Article 40 of the Constitution.

-Throughout the Independence movement, Gandhiji had been advocating the revival of the Panchayati Raj Institutions with adequate powers so that the Villagers could have a real sense of ‘ Swaraj’.
-The insistence of Gandhiji resulted in the introduction of Article 40 ( Organisation of Village Panchayats) in the Constitution of India which reads as follows.
+Throughout the Independence movement, Gandhiji had been advocating the revival of the Panchayati Raj Institutions with adequate powers so that the villagers could have a real sense of ‘ Swaraj’.
+The insistence of Gandhiji resulted in the introduction of Article 40 (Organisation of Village Panchayats) in the Constitution of India.

 The Madras Village Panchayats Act of 1950 provided for the creation of Village Panchayats in every Village or hamlet with a population of 500 and above.
 The Village Panchayats were entrusted with certain obligatory civic functions and a host of discretionary functions.
 But not all the villages were covered by the Panchayats.

-The Tamil Nadu Panchayats Act, 1994 was enacted consequent to the 73rd and 74th Amendments to the Constitution of India, which has prescribed a three tier Panchayati Raj system: the Village Panchayats, the Panchayat Union and the District Panchayats.
+The Tamil Nadu Panchayats Act, 1994 was enacted consequent to the 73rd and 74th Amendments to the Constitution of India, which has prescribed a three tier Panchayati Raj system viz., the Village Panchayats, the Panchayat Union and the District Panchayats.